JoseFilipeFerreira/KitchenApp/KitchenApp/UserService/README.md

 This endpoint is similar to the `/get` endpoint, the difference being that it returns the info about pending friend requests.

+### /sent

+This endpoint is similar to the `/get` endpoint, the difference being that it returns the info about sent friend requests.

 ### /add